Ariel4545/text_editor/README.md

 8. be able to search text in your document 🔎.
 9. enjoy night mode 🌙.
 10. amaizing tools - translate, calculate & many more 📩.
-11. change text size 📊.
+11. change text's size 📊.
 12. replace one text by others with a great tool 🔧.

-## W.I.P ⏳
-1. text font (canceled for the time being).
+13. change text's fonts 🗚.

 ## personal goal 🌟
 my personal goal with this project is to learn Tkinter and while